Key takeaways

 It’s no secret that social media is a powerful tool for e-commerce businesses.
 Not only can social media help a business build brand awareness, but it can also help drive traffic to a company’s website.

-There are many different ways to measure the success of a social media campaign, but one of the most important metrics is social media engagement.
-This estimates the number of interactions on a brand’s social media posts.
+There are many different ways to measure the success of a social media marketing campaign, but one of the most important metrics is social media engagement.
+This metric estimates the number of interactions on a brand’s social media posts, which can directly contribute to the effectiveness of social commerce by encouraging purchases directly through social platforms.
+Combining engaging organic content with well-placed ads can amplify these efforts, reaching a wider audience and driving more conversions, while evaluating customer acquisition cost alongside social media engagement metrics helps determine if these strategies are both sustainable and profitable.

 How to track it?